zbrateam/Zebra/README.md

 Pull requests to fix bugs, add new features, and fix awful code (I'm sure there is a lot) are also very welcome, and I'm happy to work with you in order to get your PR into Zebra.

+### Code Formatting

+We use `clang-format` to format our code.
+To ensure that your code is formatted, have it installed (One-time only) via `brew install clang-format` and then run `git clang-format`.

 ## Translations

 Zebra supports localization, but help is needed in order to translate Zebra!